unumux/willow/docs/getting-started.md

       @import "node_modules/@unumux/willow/styles";
       ```

-- Step Six - put some components on a page
+- Step Six
-Now as you add [**Willow** components](./docs/components-page-layout-examples.md#components) to your HTML your compiler should run and you will see styled components in your browser.
+  - Now add [**Willow** components](./docs/components-page-layout-examples.md#components) to your HTML, run your style compiling tool and you should see styled components in your browser.

 ## Need Help